HY, Silent Mode and Accumulation Mode

 ? @rooms MEAN

-Within a script (that is, before the script ends) hy only gets updated in accumulation mode -- more about that in the next chapters.
+Within a script (that is, before the script ends) hy only gets updated by calculation lines that use accumulation mode -- more about that in chapters "Scripts" and "Loops".

 This will become relevant in the context of scripts and loops, but there are cases where you may not want all results to be written to hy in a single line but may want to have them in separate lines, or insert line breaks at certain points.